Izin/halo-pc-2k19/README.md

 # Introduction

 2K20 is an overhaul mod for Halo PC which improves the user experience in 3 ways:
- - visual enhancement (weapons, menu, HUD, ...)
+ - textures: visual enhancement (weapons, menu, HUD, ...)
- - rebalancing the mechanics of the game
+ - behaviours: rebalancing the mechanics of the game in campaign
- - various fixes and resolution improvements (thanks to Chimera) 2K20's main goal is to make new players want to play this game, while moving away as little as possible form the lore of the game.
+ - third-party software: external fixes and improvements 2K20's main goal is to make new players want to play this game, while moving away as little as possible form the lore of the game.
 Halo 1 is one of the very best Halo game, it must be respected.
 This documentation should assist in setting up 2K20.